Cook the Bird Safely

 Stuffed or not?

-If you decide to cook the stuffing inside the bird, the stuffing’s temperature should be 165 degrees Fahrenheit and the cooking time is longer.
-Visit USDA Thanksgiving Tips for recommended cooking times.
+If you decide to cook the stuffing inside the bird, the stuffing’s temperature should be 165° F.

 The best part of Thanksgiving is the leftovers.
 To store and enjoy them safely takes just a little preparation.
 Cut the leftovers into small pieces or slice them before storing them.
 Place leftovers in the refrigerator in shallow containers.
-Leftover turkey and stuffing should be used within four days (right through the long weekend) and reheated to an internal temperature of 165 degrees Fahrenheit or above.
+Leftover turkey and stuffing should be used within four days (right through the long weekend) and reheated to an internal temperature of 165°F or above.
 If frozen, leftovers can be enjoyed past the holiday.
-Discard any turkey, stuffing or gravy left out at room temperature longer than two hours or one hour if the temperature is above 90 degrees Fahrenheit.

 As with all foods, wash your hands and utensils, bowls and other cutlery.
 Use separate platters and utensils for raw and cooked meats and keep surfaces clean.